PackFM: whutduzFMstand4? (2003–2008)

 Throughout the large output of compilations and collaborations, PackFM was working on something much more ambitious; a full solo studio album.
 PackFM released two singles for whutduzFMstand4? prior to its release; "Forevershine/Upclose & Personal/Set It Up" in 2004 and "Stomp/Complex Simplicity" in 2005.

 The 2005 QN5 Megashow was a major turning point in PackFM's career, as his stage presence and working of the crowd, while nursing an injured ankle, led to a label executive bidding war.
-Although majors were interested, PackFM went with the independent Avatar Records for distribution in order to maintain creative freedom.
+Although majors were interested, PackFM went with the independent Avatar Records for distribution to maintain creative freedom.
 This perk of interest also led to a video game appearance, with P. Diddy choosing "Click, Clack and Spray" to be featured on Marc Ecko's Getting Up and on the B-side of a promotional 12" for the game, with the A-side having past collaborator Talib Kweli with Rakim's "Getting Up Anthem."

-Originally projected to be released in Spring of 2004, the album was eventually released in September, 2006.
+Originally projected to be released in Spring of 2004, the album was eventually released in September 2006.
 The album was met with critical acclaim from reviewers and underground hip hop fans alike.
 MVRemix gave the album a 9/10.
 Max Herman of XLR8R gave the album a positive review, stating, "as this album has been so many years in the making, Pack aptly makes every moment count."
 Later that year, whutduzFMstand4 was announced UndergroundHipHop.com's 2006 People's Choice Award for Album of the Year.

 Asterisk: 4 was released in 2007 by QN5 Music, involving many PackFM collaborations as the past three have.
 That year, he performed in The Brooklyn Hip-Hop Festival, which was headlined that year by Ghostface Killah.